-- Put the butter in a large pan and once melted, add the chicken.
+- Put 1 tablespoon Butter in a large pan and once melted, add 1 kg Chicken thighs.
 Brown on both sides.

-- Meanwhile, in a large bowl, mix together the stock, honey, garlic, Dion, salt and pepper.
+- Meanwhile, in a large bowl, mix together 150 ml Chicken stock, 5 tablespoon Honey, 2 Garlic clove, 4 tablespoon Dijon mustard and 1 pinch Sea salt and black pepper.

 - Put the chicken in the slow cooker and pour the honey and mustard sauce over the chicken.
 Cook on high for 3 hours.

-- Once cooked, add the creme fraiche and carefully stir, so you don't break up the chicken.
+- Once cooked, add 6 tablespoon Creme fraiche and carefully stir, so you don't break up the chicken.

 - You can give this an extra protein boost by adding some quick cook lentils at the same time as the sauce.